 Processing times for Form G-639 FOIA requests can vary significantly based on the nature of the request.
 Simple requests for specific documents make only take four to eight weeks.
 However, more complex requests and requests for entire immigration files can take approximately six months.
 For this reason, limit your request to what you need.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Freedom of Information Act Request (Form G-639), Petition to Help a Relative Obtain a Green Card (Form I-130), Citizenship Application (Form N-400), and several other commonly used USCIS forms.
+We provide support for the Freedom of Information Act Request (Form G-639), Petition to Help a Relative Obtain a Green Card (Form I-130), Citizenship Application (Form N-400), and several other immigration services.

 Note to Reader: This post was originally published on October 3, 2017, and has been modified with improvements.